dj505/Pad-Light-Kit/README.md

     * The placement here is entirely up to your discretion, just put it somewhere that allows you to easily run all the necessary wires.
 I mounted mine under the center panel.
     * This PCB has no mounting holes, since you'll be using double sided tape or other similar adhesive to mount it.
 Make sure any exposed contacts on the bottom are trimmed down and/or covered and so they do not make contact with the pad frame.
 4. Run wires from the distribution board's outputs to each of your panels.
     * If you know what you're doing, and you thoroughly test the power consumption of your components, be sure to use a wire rated for the power draw.
 Otherwise, I recommend 20AWG wire.
+I personally measured a 0.874A peak power draw, but your build may differ.
     * You can either try to source wires with JST XH connectors on either end, or you can crimp these yourself.
     * If you crimp these yourself, buy a crimping tool!
 They don't cost a lot and they make things way way less of a pain.
 (They're still kind of a pain, though.)
     * Double check that the positive/negative connections line up on both sides of your wires.